by Gloria Copeland

 - Spend time daily with God, praising Him, praying and studying the Bible.

-- Listen to Bible teaching while you wrap gifts, bake cookies, clean house, etc. Tune in to the Believer’s Voice of Victory Network (BVOVN) for 24/7 faith programming from the world’s most-trusted ministers.
+- Listen to Bible teaching while you wrap gifts, bake cookies, clean house, etc. Tune in to VICTORY™ network (formerly BVOVN) for 24/7 faith programming from the world’s most-trusted ministers.